maddenp/iotaa/README.md

 @tasks
 def a_cup_of_tea(basedir):
     # A cup of steeped tea with sugar, and a spoon.
-    yield "A nice cup of tea"
+    yield "The perfect cup of tea"
     yield [spoon(basedir), steeped_tea_with_sugar(basedir)]
 ```